-The arabica coffee is grown in high altitudes under the shade, as you can see with this plant in Mexico.
+Arabica coffee is grown at high altitudes under shade, as you can see with this plant in Mexico.

 Being busy does not always mean real work.
 The object of all work is production or accomplishment and to either of these ends there must be forethought, system, planning, intelligence, and honest purpose, as well as perspiration.
 Seeming to do is not doing.